TrentIndeed/smart_drone_ai/cursor_ai_prompt.md

 3. Where Godot connects with Python
 4. How the drone control loop works

-After that, help me implement [TASK].
+After that, help me implement -

 # 🛠️ Fix Drone Auto Mode in Godot — Avoid Uncontrolled Ascent